-Covid rapid response centre inaugurated at Delhi's Rajiv Gandhi Hospital | Health
+Covid rapid response centre inaugurated at Delhi's Rajiv Gandhi hospital | Health

 - India

+The Arvind Kejriwal government is leaving no stone unturned in getting government hospitals completely equipped to tackle a possible third wave, he said.

+''Under the guidance of CM @ArvindKejriwal to combat the next Covid wave, Delhi government has made a Rapid Response Center at Rajiv Gandhi Super Speciality Hospital.
+This will be manned with a Rapid Response Team which will work 24×7 and will help in better management of covid patients,'' Jain tweeted soon after the event.

-Authorities at the 650-bed hospital, which played a critical role in providing Covid care during the first two waves of the pandemic, said, ''We need to be prepared for a similar surge (in the future).''
-For better management of patients and for matching of bed turnover to the number of patients arriving in real-time, rapid response centre is the need of the hour, a senior official of the hospital said.
+An official at the 650-bed hospital, which played a critical role in providing Covid care during the first two waves of the pandemic, said, ''We need to be prepared for a similar surge (in the future).''
+For better management of patients and for matching of bed turnover to the number of patients arriving in real-time, the rapid response centre is the need of the hour, the senior official of the hospital said.

 The rapid response centre has been divided into two areas -- a seven-bed triage area and a 23-bed ICU.
 All beds have multipara monitors with critical care equipment like ventilators, BIPAP machines, HFNC and crash carts, the official said.

-It is fully equipped with a centralised oxygen supply and suction is available for each bed.
-A rapid response team, comprising critical care consultants, resident doctors, nursing staff and orderlies, and technicians will man the centre.
+It is fully equipped with centralised oxygen supply and suction is available for each bed.
+A rapid response team, comprising critical care consultants, resident doctors, nursing staff and orderlies and technicians will man the centre.

 Patients will be provided complete critical care at the centre till bed availability is ensured in a COVID-19 ward or a Covid ICU ward, the official said.

-He also underlined that that though the positivity rate has shown a downward trend and the number of fatalities has been zero in the past few days, the Delhi government is not dropping its guard.
+During the event on Wednesday, he urged people to remain cautious and follow Covid-appropriate behaviour.

-The national capital had reeled under the brutal second wave of the pandemic that swept the country recently, claiming a massive number of lives daily with the issue of shortage in oxygen supply at various hospitals adding to the woes.
+''We must learn from what is happening in the US and the UK right now, where the cases have surged suddenly, so, we must not drop our guard even when the cases have come down in Delhi.
+We must learn from our experience that any negligence can lead to a disaster, '' Jain said.
+The national capital had reeled under a brutal second wave of the pandemic, which claimed a massive number of lives daily with the issue of shortage in oxygen supply at various hospitals adding to the woes.

-Delhi has so far reported over 14.3 lakh cases of COVID-19 till date since the start of the pandemic while more than 25,000 people have died due to the disease.
+Delhi has so far reported over 14.3 lakh cases of COVID-19 since the start of the pandemic last year while more than 25,000 people have died due to the disease.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)